Browser does not support script.

 The Panel’s decision will be sent to you in writing within one week (excluding bank holidays).

-If you disagree with the written warning given to you by the Associate Dean Students or a decision of the Suitability or Fitness to Practise Panel, you have a right to make an appeal.
+If you disagree with the written warning given to you by the Associate Dean Students or a decision of the Fitness to Practise Panel, you have a right to make an appeal.
 You will need to put this in writing, to email@example.com with your evidence, within one week (excluding bank holidays and University closures) of the decision.
 You may appeal the decision for the following reasons:

 The Fitness to Practise Appeal Panel will consider your appeal.